-Candidates may prepare a single 'cue card' in Chinese to bring into the examination room.
-This should be no larger than a postcard (approximately $10\,\mathrm{cm} \times 15\,\mathrm{cm}$) and should contain a maximum of five headings of no more than seven characters each, to remind candidates of the points they wish to make.
+Candidates may prepare a single 'cue card' in German to bring into the examination room.
+This should be no larger than a postcard (approximately 10 cm × 15 cm) and should contain a maximum of five headings of no more than five words each, to remind candidates of the points they wish to make.